 - between 30 and 39.9 – you’re in the obese range

 There are, of course, limitations when it comes to BMI readings.
-They don’t take into account situations such as high muscle percentage, so there can be professional rugby players and body builders who fall into the obese category when they are anything but!
-However, for the average person it is a quick, useful measurement of whether you’re at a healthy weight or whether you’re in an at-risk category.
+They don’t take into account situations such as high muscle percentage, so there can be professional rugby players and body builders who fall into the obese category when they are anything but.
+However, for the average person it can be a useful indicator of whether you’re at a healthy weight or whether you’re in an at-risk category.

 HOW CAN I FIND OUT MY BMI?